Experienced Child Custody Family Law in Austin, Texas

 Texas Child Custody Jurisdiction Issues

-As a child custody attorney in Austin, Texas, I have many clients who either live out of state, or who are involved in child custody litigation with parties who live out of state.
+As a child custody attorney in Austin, Texas, we have many clients who either live out of state, or who are involved in child custody litigation with parties who live out of state.
 Whenever a party to child custody litigation resides in another state or country, “jurisdictional” issues often arise, and are often the source of great controversy and contention.

 The term “jurisdiction” refers to the power of a court to hear a case and to issue orders to the parties involved.
 The power of the court to listen a particular type of case, such as a child custody case, is called “subject mater jurisdiction.”
 The power of a court to order a particular person to do something is called “personal jurisdiction.”
 You can read about personal jurisdiction in a posting I wrote previously.
 The subject of this suit is a certain type of subject matter jurisdiction involving parties and/or children who live in other states.